 Today, we take online shopping for granted.
 But if we pay heed to it, it all looks like magic in comparison to the traditional shopping.
-You visit your favorite store – Amazon, eBay, Flipkart, etc. – explore inventory of thousands of products, select a product, make payment, checkout, and your order is shipped at your doorstep after some time.
-It all has become so easy for us customers.
-However, there is a lot that goes behind these ecommerce marketplaces that make this whole process run so smoothly.
+You visit your favorite store – Amazon, eBay, Flipkart, etc. – explore the inventory of thousands of products, select a product, make the payment, checkout, and your order is shipped at your doorstep after some time.
+It all has become so easy for our customers.
+However, there is a lot that goes behind these ecommerce multivendor marketplaces that make this whole process run so smoothly.

 By understanding how each and every component of a multivendor store works, aspiring entrepreneurs looking to launch an ecommerce marketplace can easily ensure that all their customers see is the magic happening on the website.

 Having multiple vendors means that the site owner can offer a larger variety of products to the customers.
 It also helps in increasing traffic to the store and reduces store management time.
 The biggest benefits come from the fact that multivendor store owners do not have to keep inventory and can just do drop-shipping.
-They can act as a moderator for suppliers instead being a supplier themselves.
+They can act as a moderator for suppliers instead of being a supplier themselves.

 Sellers don’t have to go through the stress of opening a new store themselves and worry about generating traffic for the website.
 Small sellers prefer multivendor stores where it is easy to sell their products rather than having their own online single vendor store, as they can take advantage of existing site traffic to get better visibility.

 The biggest beneficiary of a multivendor store is probably the consumers who get more variety at a single place.
-Rather than going to multiple website of sellers, consumers get everything under a single roof.
+Rather than going to multiple websites of sellers, consumers get everything under a single roof.
 Having endless options and a centralized system of purchasing also offers flexibility and builds trust in people.

 There are some clear benefits of having a multivendor store, but launching a multivendor store has its own fair share of challenges.
-But those who overcome these challenges surely enjoy the success.
+But those who overcome these challenges surely enjoy success.

-There challenges are just the tip of the iceberg, but taking care of them will definitely ensure smooth flow.
+These challenges are just the tip of the iceberg, but taking care of them will definitely ensure smooth flow.
 For better management of a multivendor store, take a look at the following best practices.

-A multivendor store having ample ratings and reviews automatically become a preferred choice of customers; for the obvious reasons that it allows them to make more informed purchase decision.
+A multivendor store having ample ratings and reviews automatically become a preferred choice of customers; for the obvious reasons that it allows them to make a more informed purchase decision.
 Therefore, it is highly recommended that you encourage customers to leave reviews & ratings on your online marketplace.
-This in turn will not only catapult the sales but will also turn customers in the biggest sales persons of your ecommerce store.
+This will not only catapult the sales but will also turn customers in the biggest sales persons of your ecommerce store.

-The main revenue stream of multivendor stores is the commission charge from vendors on each sale.
+The main revenue stream of the multivendor website is the commission charge from vendors on each sale.
 This fee is usually a percentage of a vendor’s sales and varies from category to category.
 When determining a seller fee, it might be good to look at what other multi-vendor stores charge and offer a slightly better deal to the sellers.